kengyuchen/starter-hugo-academic/content/publication/side-channel/index.md

 publication: "[IACR Transactions on Cryptographic Hardware and Embedded Systems (TCHES)](https://tches.iacr.org/)"
 publication_short: ""

-abstract: In this paper, we present the first masking scheme for Falcon’s floating-point number multiplication and addition, which are crucial for the pre-image vector computation.
-Our approach involves a masked nonzero check algorithm that securely identifies whether a shared value is zero.
-This algorithm can be utilized for various computations such as rounding the mantissa, computing the sticky bit, checking the equality of two values, and normalizing a number.
-To support the masked floating-point number addition, we also developed a masked shift and a masked normalization algorithm.
-Our masking design provides both first- and higher-order mask protection.
-We demonstrate the theoretical security of our algorithms by proving the (Strong)-Non-Interferece properties in the probing model.
-To evaluate the performance of our approach, we implement unmasked, first-order, and second-order algorithms on the ARM Cortex-M4 processor, providing cycle counts and the number of random bytes used.
-We also report the time for one complete signing process with our countermeasure on the Intel-Core CPU.
-In addition, we assess the practical security of our approach by conducting the test vector leakage assessment (TVLA) to validate effectiveness of our protection.
-Specifically, our TVLA experiment results for second-order masking pass the test in 100,000 measured traces.
+abstract: In this paper, we provide the first masking scheme for floating-point number multiplication and addition to defend against recent side-channel attacks on Falcon's pre-image vector computation.
+Our approach involves a masked nonzero check gadget that securely identifies whether a shared value is zero.
+This gadget can be utilized for various computations such as rounding the mantissa, computing the sticky bit, checking the equality of two values, and normalizing a number.
+To support the masked floating-point number addition, we also developed a masked shift and a masked normalization gadget.
+Our masking design provides both first- and higher-order mask protection, and we demonstrate the theoretical security by proving the (Strong)-Non-Interference properties in the probing model.
+To evaluate the performance of our approach, we implemented unmasked, first-order, and second-order algorithms on an Arm Cortex-M4 processor, providing cycle counts and the number of random bytes used.
+We also report the time for one complete signing process with our countermeasure on an Intel-Core CPU.
+In addition, we assessed the practical security of our approach by conducting the test vector leakage assessment (TVLA) to validate the effectiveness of our protection.
+Specifically, our TVLA experiment results for second-order masking passed the test in 100,000 measured traces.

 # Summary.
 An optional shortened abstract.
-summary: "In this paper, we present the first masking scheme for Falcon’s floating-point number multiplication and addition, which are crucial for the pre-image vector computation."
+summary: "In this paper, we provide the first masking scheme for floating-point number multiplication and addition to defend against recent side-channel attacks on Falcon's pre-image vector computation."

 tags:
 - Side-Channel Analysis